Fire Safety

 This is not that version.

-If you run a business from commercial premises in England and you are responsible for fire safety, this guide tells you plainly what the law requires of you, what has changed recently, including legislation coming into force this April, and what the real consequences are of getting it wrong.
+If you run a business from commercial premises in England and you are responsible for fire safety, this guide tells you plainly what the law requires of you, what changed in April 2026, and what the real consequences are of getting it wrong.

 Yes.
 Unambiguously.